 Welcome to the PostgreSQL Tutorial.
 This tutorial is designed to give details to PostgreSQL, relational database concepts, and the SQL language.
 We only assume some general knowledge on DBMS and SQL language.
 No particular programming experience is required.

 PostgreSQL is claimed to be the most advanced open source database solution.
 PostgreSQL is an object-relational database management system (ORDBMS).
 PostgreSQL is pronounced Post-Gres-Q-L. PostgreSQL development is performed by a team of mostly volunteer developers spread throughout the world and communicating via the Internet.
 It is a community project and is not controlled by any company.

 PostgreSQL is distributed under a license similar to BSD and MIT.
 Basically, it allows users to do anything they want with the code, including reselling binaries without the source code.
 The only restriction is that you not hold them legally liable for problems with the software.
-There is also the requirement that this copyright appear in all copies of the software.
+There is also the requirement that this copyright appears in all copies of the software.